mdetto/Succession-and-CNDD/README.md

 # Succession-and-CNDD
-A coolection of Matlab scripts used in
+A collection of Matlab scripts used in <br />
-Matteo Detto and Stephen Pacala, 2004
+Matteo Detto and Stephen Pacala, 2004 <br />
-Integrating conspecifics negative density dependence, successional and evolutionary dynamics: owards a theory of forest diversity
+Integrating conspecifics negative density dependence, successional and evolutionary dynamics: owards a theory of forest diversity <br />
-Communication Biology
+_Communication Biology_